AminurAlam/oto_music_docs/README.md

 #### What audio formats does Oto support?
 The supported audio formats depend on the phone, if it can play the format then Oto will be able to play them too.

-Some popular supported formats are mp3, flac, wav, ...
+Some popular supported formats are mp3, flac, wav, etc

-Usually unsupported formats are alac, wavpack, ...
+Usually unsupported formats are alac & wavpack

 ---